Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: The sample

 The sub-samples of clusters from the ROSAT All-Sky survey (RASS) and the Serendipitous surveys appear quasi disjoined in the redshift range under consideration.
 There are 43 RASS clusters above a luminosity of $4\times10^{44}$ ergs~s$^{-1}$ (flux above $\simeq 10^{-12}$ ergs~s$^{-1}$~cm$^2$), from the NORAS \citep{boh00}, REFLEX \citep{boh04} and/or MACS catalogues.
-Following the MCXC-II nomenclature, the latter include the MACS-DR1 sample of the highest-z ($z>0.5$) clusters \citep{ebe07}, the DR2 flux-limited sample of the brightest $0.3<z<0.5$ MACS clusters \citep{ebe10} and the deeper MACS-DR3 catalogue \citep[][excluding overlap with DR1 and DR2]{man12}\footnote{MCXC-II also assembles additional MACS clusters recovered from non-catalogue studies (MACS\_MISC sub-catalogue).
-We discard them in this study as their X-ray selection function is not defined.
-In the considered z range, this concerns four clusters from the on-going extension of the MACS survey in the South \citep{rep18}.}.
-Only six RASS clusters lie below $4\times10^{44}$ ergs~s$^{-1}$, clusters from the North Ecliptic Pole (NEP) deeper part of the All-sky survey \citep{hen06}.
-By contrast, all 80 clusters from ROSAT Serendipitous surveys lie at $\LX <\,10^{44}$ ergs~s$^{-1}$, with the exception of RXJ 1120.1+4318 at z=0.6 \citep{rom00}.
-These are from the 160SD \citep{vik98,mul03}, 400SD \citep{bur07}, B-SHARC \citep{rom00}, S-SHARC \citep{bur03}, WARPS-I \citep{per02} and WARPS-II \citep{hor08} catalogues.
+Following the MCXC-II nomenclature, the latter include the MACS-DR1 sample of the highest-z ($z>0.5$) clusters \citep{ebe07}, the DR2 flux-limited sample of the brightest $0.3<z<0.5$ MACS clusters \citep{ebe10} and the deeper MACS-DR3 catalogue \citep[][excluding overlap with DR1 and DR2]{man12}\footnote{MCXC-II also includes additional MACS clusters recovered from non-catalogue studies (the {\tt MACS\_MISC} sub-catalogue).
+We discarded them in this study as their X-ray selection function is not defined.
+In the redshift range under consideration, this concerns four clusters from the on-going extension of the MACS survey in the South \citep{rep18}.}.
+Only six RASS clusters lie below $4\times10^{44}$ ergs~s$^{-1}$, which are clusters from the North Ecliptic Pole (NEP) deeper part of the All-sky survey \citep{hen06}.
+In contrast, all 80 clusters from ROSAT Serendipitous surveys lie at $\LX <\,10^{44}$ ergs~s$^{-1}$, with the exception of RXJ~1120.1+4318 at z=0.6 \citep{rom00}.
+These come from the 160SD \citep{vik98,mul03}, 400SD \citep{bur07}, B-SHARC \citep{rom00}, S-SHARC \citep{bur03}, WARPS-I \citep{per02} and WARPS-II \citep{hor08} catalogues.

-Finally there are five EMSS \citep{gio90,hen04} clusters not rediscovered in ROSAT surveys, three at luminosity below $4\times10^{44}$ ergs~s$^{-1}$ and two above.
+Finally there are five EMSS \citep{gio90,hen04} clusters that were not rediscovered in the subsequent ROSAT surveys, three at luminosity below $4\times10^{44}$ ergs~s$^{-1}$ and two above.
 The two other EMSS clusters in the redshift range are the luminous clusters MCXC J0018.5+1626 (CL0016+16 at $z=0.55$) and MCXC J0454.1-0300 ($z=0.54$), rediscovered in the MACS survey.
-Hereafter, the high-L$_{X}$ and low-L$_{X}$ subsamples include clusters below and above a luminosity of $4\times10^{44}$~ergs~s$^{-1}$, respectively.
+Hereafter, the high-L$_{X}$ and low-L$_{X}$ subsamples include clusters above and below a luminosity of $4\times10^{44}$~ergs~s$^{-1}$, respectively.